-my asian dietary teacher remarked that if you eat with fear, along with your food, what you are actually eating is fear. if you eat with love, likewise, what you take in is love.
+my asian dietary teacher remarked that when you eat with fear, along with food, that which you actually ingest is fear. if you eat with love, conversely, what you take in is love.

-this reminds me of my gym teacher’s quote, which changed my life in many ways and which i hold close to my heart, “the way you are on the mat is the way you are in life.”
+this reminds me of my favorite gym teacher’s quote, which comes to mind often and which i hold close to my heart, “the way you are on the mat is the way you are in life.”

 everything we do, every activity we participate in, every person we speak with, we cannot escape the fact of us. if we live in fear, then we work with fear, we speak with fear, we eat with fear.
 If we live with peace, then we work with peace, we speak with peace, we eat with peace.

 the Japanese traditional view of the hara (the stomach) is similar to the western view of the “mind” as being the seat of the soul, the source of life, the center of one’s identity and knowledge.
 You can see this very clearly in some common Japanese quotes:

 • Hara Ga Tatsu (translates to “the abdomen stands up” = to get mad)

 • Hara no ookii (translates to “the abdomen is big” = to be generous)

 • Hara Gei (translates to Stomach Performance” = to exhibit extraordinary ability)

 • Hito no hara wo yomu (translates to ” to read the inside of the abdomen” = to read someone’s mind )